aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2020-SummitWorkshops/Readme.md

 			"closest_objects": [int, int],         # zero-based indices of the two closest objects to the agent's current position of (x, y).
 			"closest_waypoints": [int, int],       # indices of the two nearest waypoints.
-			"distance_from_center": float,         # distance in meters from the track center "crashed": Boolean,                 # Boolean flag to indicate whether the agent has crashed.
+			"distance_from_center": float,         # distance in meters from the track center "is_crashed": Boolean,                 # Boolean flag to indicate whether the agent has crashed.
 			"is_left_of_center": Boolean,          # Flag to indicate if the agent is on the left side to the track center or not.
-			"offtrack": Boolean,                # Boolean flag to indicate whether the agent has gone off track.
+			"is_offtrack": Boolean,                # Boolean flag to indicate whether the agent has gone off track.
 			"is_reversed": Boolean,                # flag to indicate if the agent is driving clockwise (True) or counter clockwise (False).
 			"heading": float,                      # agent's yaw in degrees "objects_distance": [float, ],         # list of the objects' distances in meters between 0 and track_len.